boundtotheearth/tp/docs/UserGuide.md

 The following walkthrough shows how you can dismiss a reminder.

-This walkthrough is a followup of the walkthrough in [Creating a Project/Task](#513-creating-a-projecttask-add).
+This walkthrough is a follow-up of the walkthrough in [Creating a Project/Task](#513-creating-a-projecttask-add).

 1. After the reminder panel is shown, you can type `dismiss` in the command box, and press the <kbd>Enter</kbd> key to execute it.